Marin County Civic Center attacks: August 7, 1970, attack

 The four kidnappers and five hostages then moved into the corridor of the courthouse, which at this point had become crowded with responding police who had been summoned by a bailiff.
 No action was taken against them at this point.
 Around this time, Jim Kean, a photographer for the San Rafael Independent Journal, arrived at the building after he had heard news of the incident from police radio in his car.
 He stepped off an elevator directly adjacent to the hostages and kidnappers, and was reportedly told by one of them, "You take all the pictures you want.
 We are the revolutionaries."
 Kean and his colleague Roger Bockrath took a series of photographs of the group, apparently after some brief discussion as to whether the two journalists should be added to the ranks of the hostages.

 The group then entered the elevator, informing the police that "[they wanted] the Soledad brothers freed by 12:30 today."
 When the hostages were forced out onto the sidewalk in front of the Hall of Justice, Haley asked where they were being taken.
 He was told they were being taken to the airport where they would get a plane.
 The kidnappers then forced the hostages into a rented Ford van which they began to drive towards an exit leading to the U.S. 101 freeway.

 The police had set up a roadblock outside of the Civic Center in anticipation of the group leaving.
 As Jonathan Jackson drove the hostages and three convicts away from the courthouse, front passenger McClain shot at the police stationed in the parking lot.
 The police shot back.
-Haley died as a result of a fatal wound the shotgun which left a "gaping hole" in his head as well as a pistol shot to the chest fired inside the van from a stolen .357 Magnum pistol.
+Haley died as a result of a fatal wound from the shotgun which left a "gaping hole" in his head as well as a pistol shot to the chest fired inside the van from a stolen .357 Magnum pistol.
 Deputy District Attorney Gary Thomas, one of the hostages, grabbed a gun from Jackson and began shooting at the kidnappers.
 A shooting melee ensued, in which three Black Panthers were killed.
 The sole Black Panther abductor to survive was Ruchell Magee, who was wounded.
 Thomas was paralyzed for life by a bullet through the spine.
 Maria Elena Graham, one of the jurors being held captive, suffered a bullet wound to her arm.